 Having the right hardware can also play a significant role in lowering your ping.
 A powerful processor, adequate RAM, and a good graphics card can help reduce the load on your computer, allowing it to process and transmit data faster.

-Investing in a gaming router can also help improve your ping.
+Investing in a gaming router can also help improve network speed.
 These routers are designed specifically for online gaming and have features like Quality of Service (QoS) that prioritize game traffic over other internet activity.

 Also, if your computer still has a HDD then that should be upgraded to an SSD ASAP.